handihealth/c4h_livecode/docs/handover/Handover_tech_tasks.md

 ###E. Retrieve list of Patient's recent Handover Summary compositions

 Now that we have the patient's ehrId we can use it to locate their existing records.
-We use an Archetype Query Language (AQL) call to retrieve a list of the identifiers and dates of existing Asthma Diary encounter ``composition`` records.
+We use an Archetype Query Language (AQL) call to retrieve a list of the identifiers and dates of existing Clinical Handover Summary encounter ``composition`` records.
 Compositions are document-level records which act as the container for all openEHR patient data.

 #####AQL statement